EpsilonSolutions/netscaler-command-reference/docs/network/channel/channel.md

 <b>stateflag</b>

 <b>deviceName</b>
-LA channel name in form LA/x, where x is channel ID, which ranges from 1 to 4.
+LA channel name in form LA/x, where x is channel ID, which ranges from 1 to 8 or LR channel name in form LR/x, where x is channel ID, which ranges from 1 to 4

 <b>unit</b>
 Unit number of the channel.
 This is an internal reference number that the NetScaler uses to identify the channel.